bxlab/cmdb-quantbio/assignments/lab/alignment/assignment/index.md

 1. Your Needleman-Wunsch Python Script
 2. A text file containing your DNA sequence alignment
 3. A text file containing your amino acid sequence alignment
-4. A markdown or text file detailing the number of gaps in each sequence (including leading and trailing gaps) and alignment score for both of the above alignments
+4. A markdown or text file detailing the number of gaps in each sequence (including leading and trailing gaps) and alignment score for both of the above alignments<br><br>

 ## Just for fun